roybailey/research-kotlin-springboot/rksb-api/rksb-api-generator/README.md

 * TODO: Enrich ApiBlueprint object graph to reduce custom model entries for code generation
 * TODO: Pass more parameters into generator
+* TODO: Configurable database schema (not hardcoded to public)